vikki-111/AdaptLearn/README.md

 All endpoints return JSON responses and use standard HTTP status codes.

-## Contributing

-We welcome contributions!
-Please:
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## License

 This project is open source and available under the MIT License.

-## Support

-If you run into any issues or have questions, please check the existing issues on GitHub or create a new one.
-We're here to help make learning more effective for everyone.